Smaller. Lighter. Cheaper. Stronger. Faster.

 First, let's look at today's design process.

 Traditionally, manufacturing design happens in a linear fashion.
 Someone comes up with a great new idea and sketches out the concept.
-Then, an initial design is created that may go through several iterations before proper fit, form and function is achieved.
-Next, the design is optimized further through design validation with simulation analysis and prototype testing.
+Then, an initial design is created that may go through several iterations before proper fit,

 From there, the design is released to manufacturing to begin programming CNC machines, making molds, and planning production automation.
 Packaging and labeling decisions are made while owner's manuals are created; this often requires a studio, disassembly, and hiring models and photographers, which presents its own challenges if training materials are developed while engineering changes are still happening.
 All the while, finance experts keep tabs on spend and projections, applying pressure to the design experts to find ways to reduce cost.